duijnhouwer/DPX/README.md

 I like to think that DPX relates to PTB as [LaTeX to TeX](http://www.haverford.edu/mathematics/resources/LaTeX_vs_TeX.php).
 All the hard work---low-level graphics processing, keeping track of timing, etc.---is done by PTB, and DPX provides a convenient, structured, yet flexible environment to prepare, run, and analyse experiments.

-If you publish work for which DPX was used you should [cite](http://psychtoolbox.org/credits) the creators of PTB.
+If you publish work for which DPX was used you should [cite](http://psychtoolbox.org/credits) the PTB.

 ### Requirements